discretegames/runmany/README.md

 ### Stdin Section

-Almost exactly like an argv section but for the standard input stream.
+Almost exactly like an argv section but for the standard input stream users normally type text into.

 An stdin section can either start `Stdin:` to apply to all languages, or `Stdin for <language1>, <language2>, ...:` to apply to the languages in the comma separated list.
 Either way overwrites any previous stdin set for those languages.

-Each snippet in an stdin section is a separate stdin that will be sent in turn to the programs of the languages the section applies to.
+Each snippet in a stdin section is a separate stdin that will be sent in turn to the programs of the languages the section applies to.
 This makes it easy to test many stdins at once.

 ```text